bamapookie/MongoEmptyMapTest/README.md

    instance, if the getter for the map is called, and the map's `values()` method is called, it will return `null`.

+## Requirements

+- Java 21 - Tested with Java 17 as well.
+- Docker - To run Junit5 tests in TestContainers

 ## Running the tests

 Tests have been created to illustrate the problem.
 Run `gradle test`.

+Due to the bug, there are two failing tests:
+1. findById for parent with no @DocumentReference child

+   Fails due to the ParentDocument constructor disallowing a null for the `@NonNull` `documentReferenceChildren` map.
+2. Map.values for parent with no lazy @DocumentReference child

+   Fails due to `Map.values()` method returning null when it should be populated.

+Note that the equivalent tests for `@DBRef` work without problem.